 When hit with this type of crime, property owners sometimes try to handle it themselves by beefing up lighting and fencing or installing cameras.
 When these methods fail, owners often turn to a professional Maryland security company in an effort to save their assets.
 If you are ready to get serious about protecting your property with a professional security service, but are unsure of how to choose the right one, here are seven critical questions you must ask before you hire.

 Question One: Is Your Company Licensed and Insured in the State of Maryland?

 Maryland security companies are required by law to be licensed by the Maryland State Police Licensing Division, so insist on seeing proof of this, as well as information about their insurance coverage.
 Security companies in Maryland are only required to have $50,000 of general liability insurance.
 This amount will not be enough in the event a lawsuit is filed.
 Instead, choose a security company that has at least 1 million dollars of coverage per occurrence, with at least a 3 million dollar aggregate and a minimum of 1 million dollars coverage in the form of an umbrella.

 Question Two: What Type of Quality Assurance Procedures Are Utilized?

-Providing quality assurance procedures is another way in which security companies in MD can provide better protection for the property owners who hire them.
-Two excellent methods of quality assurance is to have field supervisors conduct random site visits several times per week during the service period and to use electronic patrol tracking, such as GPS systems or RFID based tracking systems.
+Providing quality assurance procedures is another way in which security companies in MD can offer better protection for the property owners who hire them.
+Two excellent methods of quality assurance are to have field supervisors conduct random site visits several times per week during the service period and to use electronic patrol tracking, such as GPS systems or RFID based tracking systems.

 Question Three: How Will My Account Be Managed?